Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 1: Human social cues as feedback: perspectives from behavioral science

-On the other side of the coin, people are so attuned to others' perceptions of their errors that even perceptions of being watched can lead to measurably different neurological responses during task performance, which plays a role in error processing \cite{park2014interdependent}.
+On the other hand, people are so attuned to others' perceptions of them that even perceptions of being watched can lead to measurably different neurological responses during task performance, which plays a role in error processing \cite{park2014interdependent}.
 Observed bystander reactions can thus influence the behavior of the self.
-This influence can have an intended outcome (e.g., as a means of social control \cite{edinger1983nonverbal}) or unintended consequences (for instance, by causing embarrassment \cite{parrott1991embarrassment}). \citet{blair2003facial} reports that viewing the facial expressions of another person while performing an action can modulate the likelihood that the action will or won't be performed in the future, which is especially relevant for responding to failure. \citet{edinger1983nonverbal} cover a few examples of other research papers that highlight the effects of positively interpreted behaviors on increased confidence and task performance.
+This influence can have an intended outcome (e.g., as a means of social control \cite{edinger1983nonverbal}) or unintended consequences (for instance, by contributing to embarrassment \cite{parrott1991embarrassment}). \citet{blair2003facial} reports that viewing the facial expressions of another person while performing an action can modulate the likelihood that the action will or won't be performed in the future, which is especially relevant for responding to failure. \citet{edinger1983nonverbal} cover a few examples of other research papers that highlight the effects of positively interpreted behaviors on increased confidence and task performance.
 Some of these works describe specific, often intentional, nonverbal behaviors that result in positive feedback and reinforcement, such as smiling, positive head nods, and increased eye contact. \citet{wang2016nonverbal} give an example of the effectiveness of nonverbal behavior as a form of social reinforcement: teachers for second-language acquisition classes often use nonverbal behavior along with corrective feedback.
 This nonverbal behavior can consist of hand- and head movements, affective displays, kinetographs, and emblems.
 The most common nonverbal behaviors were nodding, shaking the head, and pointing at a person or artifact.
-These studies highlight the role of nonverbal behavior in interactions and indicate that social behavior may be a relevant indicator for failure detection in HRI.